CtrlK

 Completeness

-The description does answer both 'what' (optimize token usage and context management) and 'when' (sessions feel slow, context is degraded, running out of budget) with an explicit 'Use when' clause containing trigger conditions.
+The description does answer both 'what' (optimize token usage and context management) and 'when' (sessions feel slow, context is degraded, or running out of budget) with explicit trigger conditions.
+Despite the vagueness of the 'what', the structure is complete.

 3 / 3